amirQuf/summeries/README.md

 # summeries

-a repo  for my summeries ihope that would br usefull
+a repo  for my summeries i hope that would br usefull